DeadMansChest/DMCWO/README.md

 ##Standalone Parts
-These are standalone versions of some parts of DMCWO available on [my Github repo](https://github.com/DeadMansChest) if you don't want (or like) the whole shebang
+There are standalone versions of some parts of DMCWO available on [my Github repo](https://github.com/DeadMansChest) if you don't want (or like) the whole shebang DMCWO offers.
 	* Excuse the lewd avatar if it is a lewd one at the time

 ##Scripts